-It is time for a critical step in the rain garden project: connecting the gutter downspouts to the An organized and methodical gardener would perform this step at the beginning, but since I’m doing the project, and doing it in chunks, I am performing this step when I get around to the location where the pipe will lie (or more honestly, when I simply get around to it).
+It is time for a critical step in the rain garden project: connecting the gutter downspouts to the garden by way of a rather lengthy drainpipe.
+An organized and methodical gardener would perform this step at the beginning, but since I’m doing the project, and doing it in chunks, I am performing this step when I get around to the location where the pipe will lie (or more honestly, when I simply get around to it).

 A 4-inch plastic drainpipe already connects to a downspout in the corner of my L-shaped house.
 It runs beneath our deck and empties at the edge of the deck stairs, where it waters a small garden bed with a very thirsty rose (David Austin’s ‘Gertrude Jekyll’).
 I’ll extend this pipe’s run along the edge of the brick patio and into the middle of the garden, where it can receive and process my roof runoff.
 And because my shed happens to contain all manner of assorted construction materials, leftovers from previous projects (“hey, that might be useful someday!”), I had to hand a coil of matching pipe.